Slides 📊

 4.1.4.
 Algebra of Sets

 Set operations follow specific algebraic laws that parallel those in ordinary arithmetic.
-Understanding these laws allows us to manipulate complex expressions involving sets.
+Understanding these laws will allow us to manipulate complex set expressions more efficiently.

 Commutative Laws